Microsoft Ads vs Google Ads: Complete Comparison for 2026

 • AI Overview Ads: Ads appearing within AI-generated answers

 Google's 2025 introduction of ads within AI Overviews represents a significant shift, though CTR tends to be lower when AI pushes ads down the page on mobile.
+Understanding these formats is essential for anyone exploring what is paid search advertising and how different platforms enable various creative approaches.

 Targeting Options Compared